Laser Hair Removal

 - Condition: Use a conditioner to provide texture and strength to your hair.
 They also lend a coating on the hair that makes it shiny and creates a thin barrier from the sun rays.

 - Limit styling tools: It is better to avoid heating tools as much as possible because additional heat can dry out your hair shafts.
 Also, use fewer hair products such as hairsprays and gels because they contain tons of chemicals that can cause damage by clogging the follicles mixed with sweat.
+If you wish to discuss about any specific problem, you can consult a dermatologist.

 Get ready for the winter season!